elenacramer/nd00333_AZMLND_C2/README.md

 The data set we will use her is the same as for the previous project, i.e. a collection of bank client information such as age, marital status, job, education ect. and the goal is to predict whether a client will subscribe to a term deposit or not, described by the variable "y".

 ## Overview
 Generally speaking, deploying a machine learning model simply means to integrate a machine learning model and integrate it into an existing production environment.
-Before we can deploy a model, we need a to train and register a model.
+Before we can deploy a model, we need a to train and save a model (also possible to regist it).
 Once the model is registered, we can deploy it as-is.
 This means that our deployed web service will take the same input data as our trained model and will output the prediction.

 ![diagram](https://github.com/elenacramer/nd00333_AZMLND_C2/blob/master/screenshots/diagram.png)